DR LUCINDA GREEN

 I have delivered lectures, workshops and masterclasses on perinatal mental health problems and the development of perinatal mental health services at regional and national events including at the Royal College of Psychiatrists, Royal College of Obstetricians and Gynaecologists and the Royal Society of Medicine.

-I am a Visiting Lecturer in Perinatal Mental Health at the Tavistock & Portman NHS Foundation Trust.
+I am a Visiting Lecturer in Perinatal Mental Health and a member of the Perinatal Faculty at the Tavistock & Portman NHS Foundation Trust.
+I am the lead for the Tavistock & Portman Digital Academy perinatal mental health courses.

 Developing services and improving care